-This project will build on previous research in the river, including research by the Tropical Rivers and Coastal Knowledge (TRaCK) research hub, the NERP Northern Australia Hub and the Northern Territory Government.
-The project will incorporate existing research, along with targeted research activities including remote sensing, habitat mapping and ecological studies to produce models that explore the relationship between river flows and key ecological assets of the Daly River system.
+This project is building on previous research in the river, including research by the Tropical Rivers and Coastal Knowledge (TRaCK) research hub, the NERP Northern Australia Hub and the Northern Territory Government.
+The project is incorporating existing research, along with targeted research activities including remote sensing, habitat mapping and ecological studies to produce models that explore the relationship between river flows and key ecological assets of the Daly River system.

-The project will be led by Charles Darwin University Associate Professor Alison King.
-Associate Professor King will be supported by researchers from Charles Darwin University, Griffith University, Northern Territory Department of Land Resource Management and Northern Territory Department of Primary Industries and Fisheries.
+The project is being led by Associate Professor Alison King at Charles Darwin University.
+Associate Professor King is being supported by researchers from Charles Darwin University, Griffith University, Northern Territory Department of Environment, Parks and Water Security and Northern Territory Department of Primary Industry and Resources.